-We’re supposed to be heading into warmer weather so get your tissues ready for hayfever and bbq’s degreased.
-You’d expect my post to be an ode to summer or the fools spring that we experienced some time back.
+We’re supposed to be heading into warmer weather so get your tissues ready for hayfever.
+You’d expect my post to be an ode to summer or the “fools spring” that we experienced some time back.
 But my blog, my rules!
 And I’ll even cry if I want to, like I nearly did on BBC radio (link at the end – gotta keep you reading).

 This week is #CarersWeek, so I’m focusing on my friend Aman and the time we visited Lumiere London (January 2018).
-Aman and I tube’d our way to Zone One to see some of the 50 multi-coloured lights and installations in London.
+Aman and I tube’d our way to Zone One London town to see some of the 50 multi-coloured light installations on display.
 It was our way of rediscovering the power of awe and wonder.

 The sojourn was necessary, Aman is a caring hero as she is responsible for both her parents, her mum has dementia and her dad has Parkinson’s.
 A challenging situation which is also rewarding on the karmic level but one that absolutely requires taking the occasional break.

-If you don’t already know, I had been a carer for my Bibi-g (my nan) who had Alzheimer’s.
+If you don’t already know, I used to be a carer for my Bibi-g (my nan) who had Alzheimer’s.
 During my time as a carer Aman was one of my solid gold friends and still is.
 She was a confidante when the frustrations were overflowing but also someone with who I shared some of the heart warming stories of Bibi-g’s love.
 Now our roles have reversed and Aman is a the epitome of grace as she handles multiple issues.

 Here comes the meaningful bit… You can only serve another if you are in a good place mentally, physically and emotionally.
 Ideally, this would be achieved by Aman hiring Channing Tatum as her personal trainer or holidays to Iceland with her bestie (yes please!).
 Until those things are possible we decided on Lumiere London which was free – bonus.